gesel-inc/gesel-spec/README.md

 ### Gene mapping

 Each gene can be associated with one, zero or multiple names of different types (e.g., Ensembl identifiers, symbols).
-For each type of gene name, we expect a file named `<TYPE>.tsv.gz`.
+For each type of gene name, we expect a "gene mapping" file named `<TYPE>.tsv.gz`.
 This is a Gzip-compressed tab-separated file where each line corresponds to a gene and the tab-separated fields are the names for that gene.
 Different genes may have different number of fields, and an empty line indicates that the equivalence class contains no names of that type.